Since the 25th May 2018 you have revised rights under the new EU General Data Protection Regulation (GDPR).

 Your eligibility results are based on our unique algorithm, which considers factors such as:

 We’ll use your eligibility data to tailor the other services we provide to you.
-For example, we will use your eligibility data to tailor the marketing we send you, where you’ve agreed to receive marketing from us.
+For example, we may use your eligibility data to tailor the marketing we send you, where you’ve agreed to receive marketing from us.
 For more information about how we use eligibility data to tailor marketing see section 5.8.2.

-When you sign up for a TotallyMoney account, we may use your account data to check whether TransUnion is able to provide you with a free credit report and credit score.
+When you sign up for a Supacompare account, we may use your account data to check whether TransUnion is able to provide you with a free credit report and credit score.
 If we are going to do this check, we will make it clear to you in the sign up terms that are shown to you before you create your account.

 You will need to successfully pass an authentication process before we can show you your credit report and credit score.
 If you pass, TransUnion will give us your credit report data and credit score data and we will display them in your account.

-We’ll ask TransUnion for your updated credit report data and credit score data every month for as long as you have a live TotallyMoney account.
+We’ll ask TransUnion for your updated credit report data and credit score data every month for as long as you have a live Supacompare account.
 We reserve the right to suspend these monthly searches if your account is inactive for 12 months or more.